 Recycling services continue

 Our process for emptying recycling bins is automated, so there is significantly less human touch involved in the collection process.
 We handle much higher volumes than smaller cities, so our sorting facilities are able to meet the physical distancing requirements to operate safely in indoor work environments.
 We also have a larger workforce to rely on at this crucial time, which enables us to provide this service if part of the workforce is unable to work.
-We urge Aucklanders to place their bins in an easily accessible location and ensure they are not blocked by vehicles.

 How you can minimise waste